 A quick guide to the US-China trade war

-The US and China - are locked in an escalating trade battle.
+The US and China are locked in a bitter trade battle.

 Over the past year, the world's two largest economies have imposed tariffs on billions of dollars worth of one another's goods.